Time

 Used for all subsequent logging on the same thread,

-until the next call to rerun.set_time_nanos
+until the next call to rerun.set_time_nanos or rerun.set_time_seconds.

-For example: set_time_nanos("capture_time", nanos_since_unix_epoch)
+For example: set_time_nanos("capture_time", nanos_since_unix_epoch).

-You can remove a timeline again using set_time_nanos("capture_time", None)
+You can remove a timeline again using set_time_nanos("capture_time", None).

 Very large values will automatically be interpreted as nanoseconds since unix epoch (1970-01-01).